Dear Class of 2029,

 12:00 p.m.–2:00 p.m.: Transfer, Visiting, and Exchange (TVE) Student Lunch Meet & Greet

-A casual gathering with members of the Dean of Studies, Student Growth and Engagement, and Student Living and Wellness.
+A casual gathering with members of the Dean of the College.

 Location: Rocky 300

-Interested in participating in a club sport, recreational org, intramurals and/or life fitness classes?
-Join us to learn more about opportunities to join intramurals, rugby, rowing, frisbee, Quad Ball, ski team, archery and sailing to name a few.
+Interested in participating in a club sport, recreational org, intramurals, and/or life fitness classes?
+Join us to learn more about opportunities to join intramurals, rugby, rowing, frisbee, Quad Ball, ski team, and sailing, to name a few.
 You can also learn about the life fitness classes offered.

 Location: Homerooms/Villard Room